gregdegruy/threejs/fundamentals/1basics/README.md

 ## Animation

 Animation must play the same regardless of FPS, `requestAnimationFrame(callback: FrameRequestCallback): number` does just that!
+Trig functions `sin`. `cos` etc. can be used to